-The Wolper Law Firm is currently investigating claims against William Hobby, a former Financial Advisor at UBS Financial Services in Atlanta, Georgia.
+The Wolper Law Firm, P.A. is currently investigating claims against William Hobby, a former Financial Advisor at UBS Financial Services in Atlanta, Georgia.
 William Hobby has been in the securities industry since 1992 and previously worked at Morgan Stanley.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), William Hobby has disclosed twenty-three customer complaints during his career, which is an exceptionally high number for a single Financial Advisor.
 Among the complaints include the following: